Face it. We Americans love our salt.

-Our bodies though, don’t need nearly the amount most of us consume each day and the highest sources of salt may be surprising: store-bought breads, frozen pizza and most packaged foods and restaurant entrees.
+The human body does not need nearly the amount of salt most of us consume each day.
+The highest sources of salt may be surprising: store-bought breads, frozen pizza and most packaged foods and restaurant entrees.

 U.S. Department of Health and Human Services guidelines currently call for limiting sodium or salt intake for most people to less than 2,300 mg of sodium daily, the equivalent of one teaspoon.